 On Being Held Up by Brigands

 When the robber orders you to lie down, draw your own gun and yell, ‘If this were loaded, you should not treat me thus!’
 Then lie on the ground as ordered.
 As the robber approaches to relieve you of your belongings, ‘aim quickly and shoot him dead – the pistol being really loaded all the time.
-It’s a trick that has been practiced in most countries, from England to Peru.‘ Yes.
-I suppose if this was in South West Africa it might be best to utter that dramatic speech in fluent Damara?
+It’s a trick that has been practiced in most countries, from England to Peru.‘ Right.
+Although one supposes that if this happened in South West Africa it might be best to utter that dramatic speech in fluent Damara?

 You need to take aperient, cordial, quinine, camphor, carbolic acid, Warburg’s fever drops, glycerine, mustard paper, and emetic.
-Or, for an emetic you could use a charge of gunpowder in a tumblerful of warm water, then tickle your throat.
-With a bustard feather.
+Or, for an emetic you could use a charge of gunpowder in a tumblerful of warm water, then tickle your throat with a feather.
+A bustard feather works best.

 Always Keep a Diary